mongosh provides several additional cursor flags to

 Sets the cursor not to close once the last data is received, allowing the query to continue returning data added after the initial results were exhausted.

-Allows querying of a replica slave.
+Allows querying of a replica secondary.

 Prevents the server from timing out idle cursors.

 Sets the cursor to block the query thread when no data is

 available and await data for a set time instead of immediately

 returning no data.
 The cursor returns no data only if the

 Sets the cursor to return all data returned by the query at once rather than splitting the results into batches.

 Sets the cursor to return partial data from a query against a sharded cluster in which some shards do not respond rather than throwing an error.